Dartvauder/NeuroSandboxWebUI/README.md

 4) You can turn off the application using the `Close terminal` button
 5) You can open the *outputs* folder by clicking on the `Folder` button

-## Where can I get models, voices and avatars?
+## Where can i get models and voices?

 * LLM models can be taken from [HuggingFace](https://huggingface.co/models) or from ModelDownloader inside interface
 * StableDiffusion, vae, inpaint, embedding and lora models can be taken from [CivitAI](https://civitai.com/models) or from ModelDownloader inside interface